tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 * How do we invest in growth, while maintaining positive EBITDA?
 Let's sequence the growth initiatives and make sure the payback period aligns with
 * How do I get clarity on this business?
 Well, let's ensure the executive team's dashboard is closer to profit and margin and combines input and output metrics.

-I'm not sure if I'm getting more of this kind of work because I'm routinely interfacing with executive teams, or whether I've become better more interested in this kind of work because of the time spent teaching these skills as part of the SEO MBA?
+I'm not sure if I'm getting more of this kind of work because I'm routinely interfacing with executive teams, or whether I've become better at this kind of work because of the time spent teaching these skills as part of the SEO MBA?
 Or, or!
 Maybe there's a recession going on and everyone is now concerned about top line *and* bottom line....?

 Probably some combination of the above.